-- 5.1 Maintain current habitat protection or ensure if status or jurisdiction changes, protection is not diminished [1, P] - 5.1.1 NWHI Marine National Monument must maintain Proclamation provisions and should monitor human activity in the Monument through the use of observers, video recorders, and/or vessel tracking devices [1, P] - 5.1.2 Maintain current ESA Critical Habitat designations with possible expansion as new data are collected [1, P] - 5.2 Define terrestrial habitat[s] use by sex, age and sub-population [3, R] - 5.2.1 Complete analysis of terrestrial habitat selection by pregnant and lactating females [2, R]
+- 5.1 Maintain current habitat protection or ensure if status or jurisdiction changes, protection is not diminished [1, P] - 5.1.1 PMNM must maintain Proclamation provisions and should monitor human activity in the PMNM through the use of observers, video recorders, and/or vessel tracking devices [2, P] - 5.1.2 Maintain current ESA Critical Habitat designations with possible expansion as new data are collected [2, P] - 5.2 Define terrestrial habitat use by sex, age and sub-population [3, R]

-5.2.2 Examine relationship between pupping habitat type and juvenile survival
+- 5.2.1 Complete analysis of terrestrial habitat selection by pregnant and lactating females [3, R] - 5.2.2 Examine relationship between pupping habitat type and juvenile survival [3, R]

-The terrestrial habitat that monk seals occupy for pupping and resting has been well documented for present sub-populations [5.3].
+The terrestrial habitat that monk seals occupy for pupping and resting have been well documented.
 It also has been established that monk seals are particularly vulnerable to activities of people and their pets in these areas.
 Most of these disturbances have been removed from present monk seal NWHI habitat and no longer pose threats.
 Diligence is needed, however, to ensure that this habitat is preserved, and not only where beaches are currently used but also those that might be available for re-colonization.
 Strong consideration should be given to evaluating the loss of habitat due to erosion and other factors (e.g. sea level rise) that have contributed to the loss of critical habitat for parturition at FFS (Antonelis et al., in press) and possibly other sites in the NWHI.
 Predicted increases in sea level this century and beyond may severely reduce the amount of habitat for seals to rest, breed and rear their pups in the NWHI (Baker et al., 2006).
-Feasibility of restoration should be evaluated as soon as possible (e.g. Whaleskate Island, East I, Tern I, FFS) to rebuild habitat essential for the reproduction of monk seals and other protected species (e.g. turtles and sea birds) at several alternate sites that may lead to rebuilding preferred, stable pupping habitat (i.e. accessibility, long shoreline, stable beach) that can be permitted by the FWS [5.3].
-Also, other sites within the Hawaiian monk seal range may serve as sites for population enhancement studies (e.g. Johnston Atoll) if appropriate.
+Feasibility of restoration should be evaluated as soon as possible (e.g. Whaleskate Island, East I, Tern I, at FFS) to rebuild habitat essential for the reproduction of monk seals and other protected species (e.g. turtles and sea birds) at several alternate sites that may lead to rebuilding preferred, stable pupping habitat (i.e. accessibility, long shoreline, stable beach) that can be permitted by the FWS [5.3].
+Other sites within the Hawaiian monk seal range may serve as sites for population enhancement studies (e.g. Johnston Atoll) if appropriate [5.3.1].
+Also, in order to understand the risks and potential for mitigation of terrestrial habitat loss, high resolution elevation and bathymetry data for the NWHI should be collected using Light Detection and Ranging (LIDAR), and wave, wind, tide level, and current data should also be obtained.
+Following that, shoreline evolution should be modeled under higher sea level scenarios and strategies devised for active mitigation of hazards [5.3.2].